ayydany/ayydany.github.io/source/_posts/linux-switch.md

 - **Hardware Issues**:
   - Big unknown!
 I thought it would be smooth, but honestly, I have a lot of peripherals connected to my PC, and it would be terrible if something didn't work correctly.
 - **Distro**:
   - The big one!
-What distro to use, so many to choose from.
-Well, to me it was pretty straightforward as I already had Arch Linux in mind.
+What distro to use?
+There are so many to choose from.
+For me, it was pretty straightforward as I already had Arch Linux in mind.
+It's a pretty barebones distro that allows the user to completely customize it the way they want, which really attracted me to it.

 ### The Switch

 Two days ago, I decided to make the change!
 The installation went very smoothly.
 I simply formatted an SSD I had already installed on the PC (it was hosting some Steam games) and installed it there.
 So I'm currently dual-booting Windows and Linux on my machine under a GRUB boot manager, which has Windows configured on it, so I can go to it whenever I need to.

 Regarding Linux, post-install, I had some issues with the compositor, namely how Wayland behaves under NVIDIA GPUs, since I'm using KDE Plasma.
 But besides that, we're good to go.
 I even did a quick setup to back up most of my dotfiles using `stow`, which was really simple.
 I'll probably do another post in a bit explaining how I'm handling those configurations on two different machines and OSes (namely Linux and Mac).

+{% asset_img neofetch.png neofetch %}

 This journey has just begun, and I'm excited to see where it leads me!